March 22, 2017

-In 2015, Rock Island-based Modern Woodmen of America continued to grow its financial and fraternal successes.
-The fraternal financial services organization reports that life insurance in force grew by more than $800 million for the fifth straight year, and assets reached $14.8 billion.
-Additionally, Modern Woodmen contributed $19.2 million to communities nationwide through its fraternal member benefits and programs last year.
+In 2016, Rock Island-based Modern Woodmen of America remained committed to preserving members’ futures.
+The fraternal financial services organization reports that life insurance in force grew by approximately $800 million for the sixth straight year, and assets reached $15.4 billion.
+Additionally, Modern Woodmen contributed $21.7 million to communities nationwide through its fraternal member benefits and programs last year.

-Modern Woodmen’s assets increased 4.4 percent from 2014, reaching $14.8 billion.
+Modern Woodmen’s assets increased 4.4 percent over 2015, reaching $15.4 billion.
 The organization’s assets are primarily invested in high-quality, low-risk corporate and government bonds.

-Total life insurance, annuity and other certificate reserves, which are funds held to guarantee future benefits to members, increased 4.3 percent to more than $11 billion.
+Total life insurance, annuity and other certificate reserves, which are funds held to guarantee future benefits to members, increased 4.1 percent to nearly $12 billion.

 Strong operational results

-Payments and benefits to members in 2015 totaled nearly $837 million.
+Payments and benefits to members in 2016 totaled $871 million.
 This includes death benefits, annuity payments and surrender benefits.
-An additional $9.3 million in dividend payments was refunded to life insurance and annuity certificates.
+An additional $7.2 million in dividend payments was refunded to life insurance and annuity certificates.

-Net gain from operations after dividends was nearly $38 million with a total net income of $50.3 million.
+Net gain from operations after dividends was $5.3 million with a total net income of $28.2 million.

-Total surplus and special reserves were nearly $1.6 billion in 2015.
-Surplus and special reserves provide additional safety for members and ensure Modern Woodmen’s ability to meet unforeseen events, continue the organization’s fraternal programs and provide funds for future growth.
+Total surplus and special reserves were more than $1.6 billion in 2016.
+Surplus and special reserves provide additional safety for members and ensure Modern Woodmen’s ability to meet unforeseen events and provide funds for future growth opportunities.

 Fraternal programs support communities nationwide

-Modern Woodmen’s national membership totals more than 765,000 members.
-In 2015, Modern Woodmen contributed more than $19.2 million to support family-oriented member benefits and programs.
+Modern Woodmen’s national membership totals nearly 764,000 members.
+In 2016, Modern Woodmen contributed $21.7 million to support family-oriented member benefits and programs.
 These benefits and programs include disaster relief assistance, college scholarships, social and volunteer service programs by adult chapters and youth service clubs nationwide, and educational programs for schools and youth groups.

-- Modern Woodmen members are part of 2,791 adult chapters, 274 Summit chapters (for members age 55 and older) and 746 youth service clubs.
-More than 1 million people attended social, educational and volunteer events sponsored by chapters and clubs.
+- Modern Woodmen members were part of 2,466 adult chapters, 283 Summit chapters (for members age 55 and over) and 782 youth service clubs.
+Nearly 1 million people attended Modern Woodmen chapter social, educational and volunteer events throughout the year.

-- Youth service club members recorded more than 142,000 hours of volunteer service; chapter and Summit chapter members recorded nearly 300,000 hours of service.
+- Youth service club members recorded more than 105,000 hours of volunteer service; chapter and Summit chapter members performed more than 456,000 hours of service.

-- 1.3 million children benefited through participation in Modern Woodmen’s free youth educational programs.
+- 1.3 million children participated in Modern Woodmen’s free youth educational programs.

 *Securities offered through MWA Financial Services Inc., a wholly owned subsidiary of Modern Woodmen of America.